valntn/nanopore_genomic_tutorial/walkthrough_2.md

 If you're unsure about the file formats fasta, fastq, sam & bam, check out: https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/file-formats-tutorial/#

-Everything here is run with conda.
+Everything needed for the workshop is installed using conda.
 Conda makes it very easy to install and run programs.
 For running a program, its environment has to be activated, like so:

     conda activate flye

 And you'll see the (flye) environment being active in the line where you type.

-WHen you're done with the program, deactivate with
+When you're done with the program, deactivate with

     conda deactivate

-To see a list of all available environments, type
+To see a list of all environments on the server, type

     conda env list